gcalmettes/reveal.js-d3/README.md

 The development of this plugin has been inspired by [Reveal.js plugin - d3js](https://github.com/jlegewie/reveal.js-d3js-plugin), but has some major differences:
 - the D3 visualizations are loaded only when the slide hosting them becomes active.
-- the D3 visualizations are removed when the slide not active anymore (next slide) so the browser is not overloaded by running multiples iframes (this behavior [can be configured](#configuration)).
+- the D3 visualizations are removed when the slide is not active anymore (next slide) so the browser is not overloaded by running multiples iframes (this behavior [can be configured](#configuration)).
 - this plugin support multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into those kind of things).
 - the triggering of the transitions for the visualizations is fully compatible with Reveal.js [`data-fragment-index`](https://github.com/hakimel/reveal.js/#fragments) feature.